 Mauro Prosperi

-The race is roughly 6 times longer than a standard marathon and mostly takes place along desert roads or across open desert itself, but the planned route has various re-supply points and support staff along route in case things go wrong.
+The race is roughly 6 times longer than a standard marathon and mostly takes place along desert roads or across the open desert itself, but the planned route has various re-supply points and support staff along the route in case things go wrong.

 (The shrine Mauro Prosperi survived in is still standing)